-One of the first things every aspiring jazz guitarist quickly realizes is that jazz is hard.
+One of the first things every aspiring jazz guitarist quickly realizes is jazz is hard.
 Really hard.
-And once they realize what they’ve gotten themselves into they inevitably start looking for ‘The Secret’.
+Once they realize what they’ve gotten themselves into they inevitably start looking for ‘The Secret’.
 That one scale, arpeggio or II-V-I that will make them a seasoned jazz man or jazz girl overnight.
 Well, I’m afraid it’s my duty to inform you that doesn’t exist.
 There are countless factors that contribute to someone learning how to play jazz.
-The good news is you can totally do it, and with some time and practice, you too can be hitting the jazz clubs as a pro.
-There are some places in NYC where you can take up guitar lessons from some really good experienced teachers.
+The good news is you can totally do it.
+With some time and practice, you too can be hitting the jazz clubs as a pro.
+There are places in NYC where you can take up guitar lessons from some really good experienced teachers.

 Above all, learning to play jazz means you need to listen to jazz, as much as you can.
 Musical styles come with typical sounds and feels, and jazz is no different.
-There’s no alternative to listening in depth to a style to become familiar with its sound and feel so you can start to replicate it yourself.
+There’s no alternative to listening in depth to a style.
+Try to become familiar with its sound and feel so you can start to replicate it yourself.

 Just listening to jazz won’t make you a seasoned pro by itself though.
 The next important thing to do is learn songs.
 As many as you can.
-The first 10 are going to be really hard but just start with easier songs like The Autumn Leaves and Blue Bossa, and don’t get discouraged.
-By learning songs you’re giving yourself something to work with and a direction, which will help a lot.
+The first 10 are going to be really hard.
+Start with easier songs like The Autumn Leaves and Blue Bossa, and don’t get discouraged.
+By learning songs you’re giving yourself something to work with and a direction.
+This will help a lot.